 Likewise, the Performance Test Manager/Lead decides the scope of performance testing.
-If an end to end performance testing is not in-scope then some of the components can be de-scoped from performance testing on the basis of a risk score.
+If an end-to-end performance testing is not in-scope then some of the components can be de-scoped from performance testing based on a risk score.
 In the risk assessment, there are certain parameters which help to decide whether a particular component needs performance testing or not.

-At the end of this phase, Performance Test Manager/Lead prepares Risk Assessment Document comprises of performance testing scope.
-All the project stakeholders should sign-off this document before the closure of the Risk Assessment Phase.
+At the end of this phase, Performance Test Manager/Lead prepares Risk Assessment Document comprises of the performance testing scope.
+All the project stakeholders should sign off on this document before the closure of the Risk Assessment Phase.

 How to proceed practically?

 In 80% of cases, the application is new for a Performance Test Manager/Lead.
 If this is the case then he should follow the below steps to conduct a fruitful risk assessment:

 Understand the application architecture: If the application is new for a Performance Test Manager/Lead then he needs to set up multiple calls and meetings with the project stakeholders like business associates, application architect, developer, QA team etc. to understand the application.
 It is advisable to collect all the information about the system and its architecture and make some handy notes.

 Refer to Project Document: The software development documents like HLD (high-level design document), LLD (low-level design document), AO (Architecture Overview document) etc. help a lot to understand the design of the application.

 Set-up Meetings/Calls: In the absence of these documents one-to-one meetings (calls) or combined meetings (calls) with all the stakeholders fulfil the purpose.